 Over time, smoking can eventually lead to lung cancer, which has less than an 18% survival rate within 5 years of diagnosis.

 Fortunately, lung cancer can be prevented if you stop smoking and learn to “stay quit,” said Dr. Panagis Galiatsatos, director of the Tobacco Treatment Clinic at Johns Hopkins Medicine in Baltimore, Maryland.

-Here are six actions you can take to help you or a loved one quit smoking and enjoy a healthier life:
+Despite the steep uphill battle, the addiction can be overcome.
+Here are five actions you can take to help you or a loved one quit smoking and enjoy a healthier life:

 1. Focus on how to ‘stay quit’